Red Wine Chorizo

 As for serving, I went with freshly baked bread and there was no looking back.
 It’s a pretty fantastic way to go, and if you can get it fresh out of the oven, it’s that much better.
 It’s worth noting that the meal itself is gluten-free, but if that’s important to you then you’ll have to chose a bread to match.
 Alternately you could stretch this out and make a full meal out of it by serving it alongside some polenta, couscous, or pasta.
 Cooking with Cocktails includes a great recipe for simple, classic polenta that would work very nicely.

-The information given does not include bread or polenta.
+Nutritional information is given for a single serving (1/4 of the total recipe) and does not include bread or polenta.

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.